FAQ ‒ About the Bookmaking Competition

 3. Is the Competition part of the curriculum or an extracurricular activity?

 Bookmaking activities are part of supervised classroom instruction, with an emphasis on picture book and author studies.
+The whole class is expected to participate.

 4. How is the Bookmaking Competition organized?
 What are the prizes?